oscarsergeant/drupal-project/README.md

 ### Updates (!)
-Every time when Drupal core is updated, we have to update Drupal module Sergeant core (sgt_core).
-Sergeant core holds all currently active patches for Drupal core and modules required by Sergeant core.
+Every time when Drupal core is updated, we have to update Drupal module Sergeant core (sgt_installation_profile).
+Sergeant Installation Profile holds all currently active patches for Drupal core and modules required by Sergeant Installation Profile.
 All other patches has to be handled on project level.

 ## What does this template adds to forked drupal-composer/drupal-project